distillpub/post--memorization-in-rnns/README.md

-# Exploration of Recurrent Units in RNN
+# Visualizing memorization in RNNs

-**An exploration of recent developments of recurrent units in RNN and their effect on contextual understanding in text.**
+**Visualizing the gradient magnitudes in context, can be a powerful tool to see when recurrent units use short-term or long-term memorization.**

 1. Train the models with `make train`.
 This will take a very long time :)
 2. Build the data for the article with `make convert`